H2CO3/Sparkling/doc/semantics.md

 assigning to an **element** of an array does change its value as seen by both the calling context and the called function.

+§3.9.4.1.
+The `...` notation.
+A function may pass its unnamed (variadic) arguments to another function by appending `...` to the end of the call-time argument list of the callee.
+The `...` expands to the unnamed arguments of the caller.

 §3.9.5.
 The memberof operator has two different, semantically equivalent forms:
 `<array> . member` and `<array> -> member`.
 It works the same as the postfix [] operator, except that the operand on the right-hand side must be an identifier,